PlayStation is reportedly working on its own version of Xbox Game Pass

-Sony is reportedly working on its own PlayStation video game subscription service to take on Microsoft’s Xbox Game Pass, according to Bloomberg’s often very reliable Jason Schreier.
+Sony is reportedly working on its own PlayStation video game subscription service to take on Microsoft’s Xbox Game Pass, according to Bloomberg‘s very reliable Jason Schreier.

-Codenamed internally at Sony as ‘Sparticus,’ subscribers would pay a monthly fee to subscribe to a library of new and classic titles.
-According to Bloomberg’s sources, the service will be available on the PlayStation 4 and the PlayStation 5.
+Codenamed internally at Sony as ‘Spartacus,’ subscribers would pay a monthly fee to subscribe to a library of new and classic titles.
+According to Bloomberg‘s sources, the service will be available on the PlayStation 4 and the PlayStation 5.

 The service, reported to launch this spring, will merge PlayStation Plus and PlayStation Now under one subscription platform.
 PlayStation Plus is Sony’s online gaming platform that offers some monthly titles for free, and PlayStation Now lets users stream games via the internet and download select games.
 Bloomberg says that this new service will still be called PlayStation Plus, but the PlayStation Now brand will be phased out.

-Sparticus is rumoured to feature three tiers: the first will offer a standard PlayStation Plus subscription, the second reportedly gives access to PlayStation 4 and PlayStation 5 titles and the third features a library of PS1, PS2, PS3 and PSP games, game streaming and demos.
+Spartacus is rumoured to feature three tiers: the first will offer a standard PlayStation Plus subscription, the second reportedly gives access to PlayStation 4 and PlayStation 5 titles and the third features a library of PS1, PS2, PS3 and PSP games, game streaming and demos.

 This isn’t the first time we’ve heard about Sony’s Xbox Game Pass-like ambitions.
 According to David Jaffe, the God of War series’ outspoken creator, Sony has been working on a “counterpunch” to Xbox Game Pass for quite some time.

-Microsoft’s Xbox Game Pass Ultimate subscription tier remains one of the best deals in gaming, especially with the addition of Forza Horizon 5 and soon Halo Infinite, the Xbox brand’s marquee title.
+Microsoft’s Xbox Game Pass Ultimate subscription tier remains one of the best deals in gaming, especially with the addition of Forza Horizon 5 and, soon, Halo Infinite, the Xbox brand’s marquee title.

 Xbox Game Pass is available on Xbox One, Xbox Series X/S, PC, Android, and iOS in beta.
 Game Pass for Console and Game Pass for PC each cost $11.99/month.